 1. All permanent longitudinal pavement striping on asphalt surfaces (centerlines, lane lines, bay lines, etc.) shall be installed using an approved reflective traffic paint or thermoplastic material.
 Reflective beads shall be applied in accordance with CDOT's Standard Specifications for Road and Bridge Construction and the manufacturer's requirements.
-When tape is used on an asphalt street, it shall be "rolled" into the final lift.
-On concrete surfaces, tape shall be utilized with a contrasting black edge to white lines and grooved into the pavement shall be utilized.
+On concrete surfaces, a contrasting black edge to white lines and grooved into the pavement shall be utilized.

-- 2. All centerline striping shall be double yellow with each line being a minimum of 4 inches wide with 34 inches of separation.
+- 2. All centerline striping shall be double yellow with each line being a minimum of 4 inches wide with 3-inches of separation.
 All solid lines are 6 inches, while skips are 4 inches.
 Transitional skips or intersection skips are 6" by 3' with 5' spacing.
-Other line widths shall be as specified by the Town.
-All turn lanes shall be 6 inches wide. - 3.
+Other line widths shall be as specified by the Town. - 3.
 Paint material may be used upon approval by the Traffic Engineering and Operations Division if roadway geometry is not at full build out. - 4.
 The type of material and the application process to be used must be approved by the Town's Traffic Engineering Division.